tom-seddon/beeblink/docs/tools.md

 can detect the disk type automatically; for DFS or Opus you'll need to specify single or double sided.

 Finally, specify the image to read from or write to.
+(You can also enter * commands at this point by entering a line starting with `*` - e.g., to change volume, or get a catalogue.)

 Notes: